 - (a) Land must be declared either "surplus land" or "exempt surplus land," as supported by written findings, before a local agency may take any action to dispose of it consistent with an agency's policies or procedures.
-Prior to disposing of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a local agency shall send a written Notice of Availability (NOA).
-However, "participating in negotiations" does not include any of the following: - (1) Issuing an RFP or RFQ to the entities identified in section 54222(a) for the purposes of complying with Government Code sections 54221(f)(1)(A), (F), (G), (H), and (I); - (2) Negotiating a lease, ENA, or option agreement for the purposes of meeting the affordable housing exemptions in Government Code section 54221(f)(1)(A), (F), (G), (H), and (I); or - (3) Negotiating with a developer to determine if the lease provisions of Government Code section 54221(d)(2) can be met. - (b) Surplus land shall have the definition set forth in section $\frac{102(z)}{102(cc)}$ of these Guidelines and exempt surplus land shall have the definition and meet the requirements set forth in section $\frac{103(b)(3)}{103(c)}$ of these Guidelines. - (c) Beginning April 1, 2021, "a central inventory of all surplus land" shall be reported to HCD no later than April 1 of each year on Table H of the eity city's or county's APR submitted pursuant to Government Code section 65400(a)(2).
+Prior to taking any action to dispose of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a local agency shall send a written Notice of Availability (NOA).
+A local agency may not solicit or accept offers to purchase or develop surplus land until the agency has first sent an NOA and, if the agency receives any responses to the NOA, completed negotiations with those parties.
+However, "participating in negotiations" does not include any of the following: - (1) Issuing an RFP or RFQ to the entities identified in section 54222(a) for the purposes of complying with Government Code sections 54221(f)(1)(A), (F), (G), (H), and (I); - (2) Negotiating a lease, ENA, or option agreement for the purposes of meeting the affordable housing exemptions in Government Code section 54221(f)(1)(A), (F), (G), (H), and (I); or - (3) Negotiating with a developer to determine if the lease provisions of Government Code section 54221(d)(2) can be met. - (b) Surplus land shall have the definition set forth in section 102(dd) of these Guidelines and exempt surplus land shall have the definition and meet therequirements set forth in section 103(c) of these Guidelines. - (c) Beginning April 1, 2021, "a central inventory of all surplus land" shall be reported to HCD no later than April 1 of each year on Table H of the city's or county's APR submitted pursuant to Government Code section 65400(a)(2).